ROBERT ALTMAN

 Studio:Fox Studios (20th Century Fox)

 * Viewed and booed.
-Even the great Altman is entitled to a flop or two and every web minion is entitled to an opinion.
+Even the ae entitled to a flop or two, and every web minion is entitled to an opinion.
 See also the master on himself and his craft in The Directors, Media Entertainment, Inc. and The American Film Institute, ©2007.

 REMEMBERING THE PLAYER